 Best Insurance Plans Helpline From Canadian L.I.C

-FAQs on Taxation of Cash Value in Whole Lif?e Insurance Policies
+FAQS on Taxation of Cash Value in Whole Life Insurance Policies

 Great question!
 With a Whole Life Insurance Policy, pulling out your cash value does not immediately reduce the cost of your policy across the board.
-But, let’s take the case of Raj in trying to borrow against his policy cash value to cover his daughter’s wedding.
+But let’s take the case of Raj in trying to borrow against his policy cash value to cover his daughter’s wedding.
 While borrowing against the cash value did not affect his monthly cost for the Whole Life Insurance Policy, it meant that the loan amount was set to charge him interest.
 If Raj doesn’t pay back the loan, the loan amount plus interest may be subtracted from the policy’s death benefit, which will, in turn, affect the value of the policy to his beneficiaries.

 Absolutely, this is a way to save money on taxes!
-The additional cost per month is generally your contribution to the cash value component of your policy and is growing tax-deferred.
+The additional cost per month is generally your contribution to the Whole Life Insurance Policy Cash Value component of your policy and is growing tax-deferred.
 It was for Patricia, a consultant, who selected a slightly higher premium option in order to grow her cash value faster.
 This enables her to not only have a higher fund with her in the future but also allows her to stop paying taxes on the growth of these funds, optimizing her tax-deferred account.

 Comparing Whole Life Insurance Quotes becomes important in order to know the tax aspect of your cash value with different policies.
 A self-employed man named Alex, for example, pored over several quotes and concentrated on how much the cash value would appreciate and be taxed.
-What he found was that with some policies, there was the ability to allow for accelerating the growth of the initial cash value, and some with different tax consequences.
-Comparing those rates allowed Alex to find a policy that not only fit his budget but provided a model tax treatment best suited to his financial objectives.
+What he found was that with some policies, there was the ability to allow for accelerating the growth of the initial cash value, and some had different tax consequences.
+Comparing those rates allowed Alex to find a policy that not only fit his budget but also provided a model tax treatment best suited to his financial objectives.

 Answer: When you begin to draw on the cash value, any withdrawals or loans against your policy could have a taxable and also taxable nature.
 Let’s look at Mei’s scenario.
 Mei, a real estate agent, planned on using some of her cash value toward purchasing a property.
 She decided to use a loan against her policy to defer taxes and keep her policy intact.
 This strategy allowed her to invest without facing the tax consequences that would come with withdrawing the funds outright.